NKI-GCF/XenofilteR/xenofilters/README.md

 4. **Variant-aware rescue** (optional, `-s` / `-p`) — if a VCF/BCF is supplied, known variants are scored via a Needleman–Wunsch alignment of the alt allele against the read.
-A positive score delta (alt allele better supported than reference) is added to the fragment score, potentially rescuing alignments that would otherwise be filtered.
+A positive score delta (alt allele better supported than reference) is added to the fragment score, potentially rescuing alignments that would otherwise be discarded.
    Non-overlapping variants are combined with a weighted interval scheduling DP.

 5. **Decision** — the stream with the higher score wins.
 If the Phred-scaled score